Using PowerMailChimp in the UCI

 Syncing Marketing Lists

 Note: You cannot have more than 60 groups in MailChimp at one time.
-In other words, you cannot sync more than 60 CRM Marketing Lists under one Master List in MailChimp.
+In other words, you cannot sync more than 60 CRM Marketing Lists under one Master Audience in MailChimp.
 Users can simply delete any or all groups in MailChimp to make room for new CRM Marketing Lists.

 After importing PowerMailChimp, you will see a PowerMailChimp tab on new and existing Marketing Lists.
 Marketing Lists need to be manually synced prior to their first use, to associate them with MailChimp, and will automatically sync when added to future blasts.

 To sync CRM Marketing Lists, locate the PowerMailChimp tab on the Marketing List form and select the Select MailChimp List button.

 In the window, select the MailChimp List, select OK, and Save the Marketing List.